About Us

 We are the only one of this kind serving the Municipality of Anchorage.
 There are crucial differences between a volunteer and Medicare-certified Hospice.

-Volunteer Hospice:
+Non-Medical, Volunteer Hospice:

 2. Care is provided by a team of professionals and trained volunteers, and includes emotional-spiritual support, information, education, in-home practical assistance